-SEO is not that hard!
-As I decided to set to work on this post, I did a Google search for “SEO is not that hard” to see how many articles were already written on this topic.
-Not surprisingly, when I clicked on some of the results, I found a book long “SEO guide for beginners.”
+SEO is not hard!
+As I decided to set to work on this post, I did a Google search for “SEO is not hard” to see how many articles were already written on this topic.
+Not surprisingly, when I clicked on some of the results, I found a book-long “SEO guide for beginners.”

 Before I start, I will let you know, one of the reasons bloggers write book long posts is because content with a higher word count performs better in Google.
 I am not concerned with that in this post.
 Word quality is more important than word count, and I am trying to keep things simple for you.

 There are a lot of factors involved in how Google ranks pages, but SEO is not nearly as difficult as the experts make it seem.
 If you think like a robot, you can figure out a lot of aspects of search engine optimization intuitively.

 When Google looks at your page, what does it see?

 Skim your page, look at your sentences and keywords and quickly tell me what your page is about.
 Look at the links on your page.
 Links are very important to Google, what do the links say?
 Do they help tell Google what your page is about?

 Figure out what your page is about by skimming and write down that phrase.
 What is it?

 SEO Is Not Hard: Let’s SEO optimize your page

 Figure out your keywords

 What word or phrase do you want your page to be found for when someone does a search for it in Google?
 When you looked over your page, did something jump out at you?
 If you don’t have a keyword phrase, you can’t optimize your page.